Employment at ArborTrek Canopy Adventures

 SEASON & WORK SCHEDULE

 Tours are offered seven days a week with departures scheduled throughout the day during the Summer and with reduced availability from Fall to Spring.
-While tours are scheduled by reservation, schedules often are not finalized until a several days in advance.
-As such, staff must be prepared to work irregular hours and make themselves available throughout the week.
+Early in the season, schedules often are in flux due to training and skill development needs.
+As the season progresses, it is our goal to have schedules set a week or more in advance.
+While we do our best to create regular schedules, staff should be prepared to submit days-off requests in advance.
 During Peak Season, employees can expect to work long days.
 During the Off-Peak Season when work is more sporadic, employees can expect to receive work as it becomes available.

 INCOME & WAGES